4 Hours of DARK Seven Wonders of the Ancient World: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-• The Seven Wonders of the Ancient World edited by Peter Clayton — the scholarly account of all seven monuments, separating evidence from tradition.
+- The Seven Wonders of the Ancient World edited by Peter Clayton and Martin Price.
+The scholarly account of all seven monuments, separating evidence from tradition.

-• The Histories by Herodotus — the ancient primary source that described many of these monuments firsthand.
+- The Histories by Herodotus.
+The ancient primary source that described many of these monuments firsthand and is still the most readable Greek history book in print.

 Books You Might Like